 During your second trimester, you can have a fetal echocardiogram to check the health of your baby’s heart.
-Led by Daryoush Jadali, MD, Perinatal Diagnostic Center, in Thousand Oaks, West Hills, Mission Hills, and Ventura, California, provides state-of-the-art fetal echocardiogram services to expectant mothers from throughout Los Angeles.
-Call Perinatal Diagnostic Center to schedule your appointment today.
+Led by Daryoush Jadali, MD, Perinatal Diagnostic Center & Women's Ultrasound, in Thousand Oaks, West Hills, Mission Hills, and Ventura, California, provides state-of-the-art fetal echocardiogram services to expectant mothers from throughout Los Angeles.
+Call Perinatal Diagnostic Center & Women's Ultrasound to schedule your appointment today.

 A fetal echocardiogram is a special type of ultrasound that creates images and videos of your unborn baby’s heart.